Zuper vs Projul 2026: Full Comparison

 Zuper: Mobile app built for field technicians.
 Clock in, view work orders, capture signatures, take photos, and close out service tickets from the field.

-Zuper uses custom pricing.
+Zuper uses custom, per-user pricing.
 You need to contact their sales team for a quote based on your user count and the modules you need.
-This makes it hard to compare directly without going through a sales process.
+This model means your monthly cost goes up every time you add a team member.
+For a growing company, that math gets expensive fast.

 You can see the full breakdown on the Projul pricing page and schedule a demo to see which plan fits your operation.